An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Measurement-induced phase transitions and their Lyapunov analysis

 \baselineskip \textbf{All-to-all circuit}

-So far, we have focused on the monitored RQCs with local unitary gates acting only on neighboring sites, which exhibit both entanglement and purification transitions.
-However, once we consider an RQC with nonlocal unitary gates or a Hamiltonian evolution by long-range interactions, the absence of natural spatial structure obscures the area-law entangled phase and thereby the entanglement transition.

-The simplest model of such nonlocal circuits is a monitored all-to-all circuit of $L$ qubits \cite{nahum21measurement}.
+The simplest model of a nonlocal monitored system is a monitored all-to-all circuit of $L$ qubits \cite{nahum21measurement}.
 In this model, there are on average $pL$ measurements and $(1-p)L$ unitary gates at random positions in a unit interval of time.
 The unitary gates couple randomly-chosen arbitrary pairs of qubits, regardless of their distance.
 While there is no simple definition of the entanglement transition in this case, the purification transition, being a mixed-state property, can still occur.

-As we have reviewed in the previous subsection, if we focus on the Hartley mixed-state entropy, we can map the problem onto a percolation model on the circuit graph itself.
+As we have reviewed above, if we focus on the Hartley mixed-state entropy, we can map the problem onto a percolation model on the circuit graph itself.
 We can then analytically find the critical point for the purification transition.
 The analysis of the percolation model is regarded as a connectivity problem or branching process, as illustrated in Fig.~\ref{fig:Nahum21_mincut}.
 The underlying idea is to imagine that measurements cut the connections (worldlines) between the nodes (gates) of the circuit.
 We then ask whether a connected cluster of gates can survive this cutting and grow to an infinite size in the thermodynamics limit $L\rightarrow\infty$.